lucascdlima/ros_custom_controller/README.md

 # ros_custom_controller
 Repository of my custom controller created in ROS.
-This is a example of `ros_control` package utilization in which I implemented a Computed Torque Control approach to control a KUKA lwr arm robot.
+By using the `ros_control` package, I implemented a Computed Torque Control approach to control a KUKA lwr arm robot.

 ## Example